apache/spark/docs/sql-programming-guide.md

 You may run `./bin/spark-sql --help` for a complete list of all available options.

+# Usage Guide for Pandas with Arrow

+## Arrow in Spark
+[brief description of what arrow is and how used in Spark]

+## How to Enable for Conversion to Pandas DataFrame

+## How to Write Vectorized UDFs

+## Usage Notes

+### Date and Timestamp Semantics

 # Migration Guide

 ## Upgrading From Spark SQL 2.2 to 2.3